Purpose of the Financial Declaration

 If your application is successful, you will be sent an offer letter from the department.
 When you accept this offer you will enter into your contract with the University.
 The offer letter will be accompanied by the University’s Terms and Conditions and a Course Information Sheet and will contain a link to the Student Handbook.
 You should read these documents carefully before you accept your offer as they will set out the content of the contract you will be entering into with the University.

-A copy of the University Terms and Conditions is available for reference only on the Accepting your offer page.
+A copy of the University Terms and Conditions is available for reference only on the Your offer and contact page.

 When you accept your offer and enter into your contract with the University, you will be entering into a legal obligation to pay the fees and charges due from you to the University.
 A failure to pay fees when due may lead to your access to University premises and facilities being suspended.